FirebirdSQL/Butler/rfc/4/FBSP.rst

 1. The `Service` SHALL NOT send the STATE message on its own discretion, but only in relation to REQUEST_ message previously sent by `Client`.
 2. The type-data_ field of the control-frame_ MUST contain the `Request Code`_ from Client REQUEST_ message this STATE message relates to.
+3. The message MUST contain a data-frame_ with state information that conforms to the API defined for particular `Request Code`_.
-3. The `Client` SHALL NOT respond to this message.
+4. The `Client` SHALL NOT respond to this message.
-4. The sole exception to rule 3. is the case when ACK-REQUEST_ flag is set in received STATE message.
+5. The sole exception to rule 4. is the case when ACK-REQUEST_ flag is set in received STATE message.
 In such a case the `Client` MUST respond according to rules for ACK-REQUEST_ flag handling.

 .. seealso::

-   `Flags - ACK-REQUEST <ACK-REQUEST>`_
+   `Flags - ACK-REQUEST <ACK-REQUEST>`_, :ref:`Data frames - STATE <state-dataframe>`

 CLOSE
 """""